-Our seven-person jury has spent countless hours screening and deliberating over 200 films submitted from 34 countries for the 2017 Inaugural Festival.
-The jury will also select which films receive awards (other than the audience favorite “People’s Choice” Award).
-We’re grateful to our jurors who have offered their vast expertise and valuable time to honor this process.
+Our jury is comprised of eleven individuals spanning the global arts and environmental communities.
+They spend countless hours screening and deliberating hundreds of submissions from all over the world to decide official selections.
+The jury also selects the award-winning films (other than the audience favorite “People’s Choice” Award).
+We’re grateful to our jurors who offer their vast expertise and valuable time to honor this process.

-Head Juror, Alexandra Drobac Diagne, is the Artistic Director of the Philadelphia Environmental Film Festival and worked in the Los Angeles film industry for over 10 years.
-She helped James Cameron launch Lightstorm Entertainment and helped produce Terminator 2: Judgment Day.
-She assisted with post-production of The Abyss and research on Titanic and Avatar.
-She was the Director of International Production of multimedia programs for Pantheon Studios, produced the documentary Sistuhs, and was post-production manager on A Time of Destiny.
-She serves as a judge for the Greater Philadelphia Film Office’s annual “Set in Philadelphia” screenwriting competition.
+Head Juror, Alexandra Drobac Diagne, is the Artistic Director of the Philadelphia Environmental Film Festival.
+An Art History degree from the University of Wisconsin, Madison, and experience at the Madison Museum of Contemporary Art, led to 15 years in the Los Angeles film industry where she worked on the feature A Time of Destiny and produced the documentary Sistuhs.
+She helped James Cameron launch Lightstorm Entertainment and worked on Terminator 2: Judgment Day, The Abyss, Titanic and Avatar.
+She was Director of International Production of multimedia for Pantheon Studios and currently serves as a judge for the Greater Philadelphia Film Office’s annual “Set in Philadelphia” screenwriting competition.

 Kathy Anderson is a filmmaker and writer who worked in the film industry in Los Angeles for more than 20 years.
 Her screenplay, Ruby City, won “Best Screenplay” at the Santa Clarita Valley International Film Festival; her short documentary, Witness to a Miracle (2016) was screened at the Reel Recovery Film Festival in New York and Los Angeles and the Malibu Film Society.
 She worked as a film screening manager for numerous Academy Award Campaigns for Miramax Films, the Weinstein Company, Disney and Lions Gate, working on such films as The English Patient, Chicago, Gangs of New York, Cold Mountain, Fahrenheit 911, Frida, The Great Debaters and Shakespeare in Love.

-Rosa Esquenazi-Broid holds a Master of Fine Arts in Graphic Design from Tyler School of Art.
+Rosa Esquenazi-Broid holds a degree in Graphic Design from Universidad Ibearoamericana in Mexico City and a Master of Fine Arts in Graphic Design from Tyler School of Art.
 For the past 4 decades, she has been deeply involved in the arts in various capacities.
 She strongly believes in building, growing and understanding communities through art education, creation and sharing.

 Darcie Goldberg is a professional photographer with over 40 years of experience and holds a Masters in the Creative Arts from Hahnemann University.
 She was the Executive Director of the Chester County Art Association for 18 years.
 She believes that the arts will tell our story for generations to come.